How to Pay a 1099 Independent Contractor

 So you want to hire an independent contractor?
 When it comes to payroll, that worker classification refers to the temporary help you hire for your business.
 For your cash flow, bringing on a contingency workforce rather than part-time or full-time employees may be the best approach.
 But as a small business owner, it’s important to know how to pay 1099 workers and how to report those contractor payments to the Internal Revenue Service (IRS).

-Not sure if you are hiring a contractor or employee?
+Not sure if you are hiring a contractor or an employee?
 Check the IRS regulations.
 (This is important, because if there is a misclassification of someone as a contractor when they should’ve been classified as a W-2 employee, then the company or the worker can submit Form SS-8 for a determination.
 If you made an error, you could owe unpaid wages and taxes.
-This has issue has come up a lot in the news because of the gig economy.)
+This issue has come up a lot in the news because of the gig economy.)
 Once you are sure you are bringing on a contractor (including freelancers), follow the steps below.

 1. Have your contractor fill out a Form W-9

 This will provide you with all their identifying info.
-Make sure to keep the IRS Form W-9 in your bookkeeping records for at least four years, and pay close attention to the business classification (i.e. sole proprietorship, S corp, etc.), which will appear in box 3 at the top of the form.
-This will help you to determine whether or not you need to file a 1099-NEC form in January.
+Make sure to keep the IRS Form W-9 in your bookkeeping records for at least four years, and pay close attention to the business classification (i.e., sole proprietorship, S corp, etc.), which will appear in box 3 at the top of the form.
+This will help you determine whether or not you need to file a 1099-NEC form in January.

 Also, be sure to check whether the independent contractor is subject to backup withholding or not (line 2 under Part II).
 If the contractor does not supply you with a valid taxpayer identification number (TIN) in Part I, then you will be required to deduct backup withholding from their nonemployee compensation for the tax year.
 (The TIN can be a Social Security Number or an Employer Identification Number.)
 Failure to pay backup withholding can leave you responsible for any uncollected tax liability, so it’s important to get it right.
 The Internal Revenue Service (IRS) will collect self-employment taxes (i.e., Social Security taxes and Medicare taxes) one way or another!